sminozzi/real-estate/readme.md

 # Real Estate Right Now Theme

+If you need a block theme, try our free Real Estate Blocks theme.

 Introducing **Real Estate Right Now**, classic WordPress Theme, a versatile and feature-rich theme designed to meet the needs of a wide range of professionals and investors in the property sector.

 **This theme is perfect for:**